‘CHAIN OF CHECKS’ AWARDS $25,000 IN GRANTS; SURPASSES $2 MILLION MARK SINCE 1986

-The Chain of Checks charitable fund at the Community Foundation of the Northern Shenandoah Valley is proud to announce that $20,000 in grants have been awarded to four local non-profits. $5,000 grants were given to:
+The Chain of Checks charitable fund sponsored by the Community Foundation of the Northern Shenandoah Valley is proud to announce that $25,000 in grants have been awarded to six local non-profits.
+With the theme of the campaign being ‘shelter’, grants were awarded to:

-• Chain of Checks corporate sponsors, Bill and Lois Reynolds
+• Chain of Checks corporate sponsors, Bill and Lois Reynolds, and White House Foods (the Gum family)

 • Half the proceeds from opening night of Frederick County Parks and Rec’s ‘Winter Wonderland’

-• Clarke County Community Band’s Christmas concerts in Berryville and Winchester
+• Clarke County Community Band’s Berryville Christmas concert

 The Chain of Checks campaign to support local non-profits was founded by Barry Lee in 1986.
 In 2013 the Community Foundation of Northern Shenandoah Valley became the campaign’s fiscal agent and helped create an endowment that will serve community charities forever.